 Avanan researchers have discovered an attack that takes over the account of a trusted customer to send phishing emails.

 The emails, missed by Barracuda, are sent by a trusted customer of a company.
-Making matters worse is that Barracuda added a header that reads: "This sender is trusted."
+Making matters worse is that the hacker added a header that reads: "This sender is trusted."
 That allows the end-user to believe that the email can, in fact, be trusted, when, in fact, it cannot.
 Here's what the email looks like:

 The email is fairly simple.
 It's just a large picture pretending to be a PDF.
 The picture, though, has an embedded phishing link that leads to a credential harvesting website.